-These Terms and Conditions (“Agreement” or “Terms“) are a legally binding and enforceable agreement between Applift GmbH Rosenstr.
-17, 10178 Berlin (“Company”) and you (“Advertiser”).
+These Terms and Conditions (“Agreement” or “Terms“) are a legally binding and enforceable agreement between ME mobile GmbH (formerly Applift GmbH) Karl-Liebknecht-Straße 32, 10178 Berlin (“Company”) and you (“Advertiser”).

 1.1.
 “Action” means installs, clicks, sales, impressions, downloads, registrations, subscriptions, etc. as defined in the applicable Insertion Order.

 1.2.
 “Advertiser” means a party or parties which may obtain access to the Company Assets, as defined below, in order to market Advertiser’s Content and provide additional services, under the terms of this Agreement and in accordance with the applicable Insertion Order (as defined herein).
 In any instance where Advertiser is an agency entering this Agreement on behalf of a client, any reference to “Advertiser” shall refer jointly to Advertiser as well as the applicable underlying client.

 1.3.
 “Advertiser’s Content” any related promotional materials and Content provided by Advertiser or on Advertiser’s behalf, to be placed, displayed and promoted, including without limitations Advertiser’s marks, logos, brands and trade-names, as well as any website or information, including additional advertisement, to which such Content may link to, if applicable.

 1.4.
 “Advertiser’s Trademarks” including without limitations Advertiser’s marks, logos, brands and trade-names.